Al-Haqbani/z/README.md

 pip install -e .  # install as package
 ```

-Run `python3 emploleaks.py --bugbounty` to see a list of example bug bounty
+Run `python3 emploleaks.py --bugbounty` to print some example bug bounty programs.
-programs and their reporting links.
+When using the web interface a **Bug Bounty** link in the navigation bar opens a
+page listing known programs so you can check which repositories are in scope.

 ### Configuration file